 The internet is a fantastic place, but there are risks associated with heading online.
-From identity theft to phishing scams, it’s vital to keep ourselves protected online.
+From identity theft to phishing scams, protecting ourselves online is vital.

-VPN and SSH technologies are designed to protect us while we complete our online tasks.
+VPN (Virtual Private Network) and SSH (Secure Shell) technologies are designed to protect us while we complete our online tasks.
 The technologies work in pretty similar ways but don’t do the same thing.
 Let’s take a deeper look at both of them.

 VPNs and SSH systems both create secure “tunnels” for your data to travel through.
 These tunnels ensure that nobody other than the intended recipient can view or alter your data.